0xcire/reactfolio/README.md

 - Differences and benefits using TypeScript
 - React, implementing base functionality of something like Headless UI from scratch
+   - using useState, useEffect, useRef, useCallback hooks.
+No data so potential use of useContext was not needed.
+Excited to learn though!
+- Componentized architecture.
+Definitely a benefit over the client side vanilla MVC I was implementing before.
+- SPA architecture using React Router, shared layouts, etc
 - Creating various animations / page transitions with Framer Motion
 - Setting up forms with Netlify, validating data with Zod, utilizing toasts to notify users of success/error
 - Creating basic implementation tests using vitest/jest and react testing library